TechComm Fundamentals Bootcamp

 THIS IS AN ASYNCHRONOUS COURSE.
-The recording for each week's session will be released on Monday morning.
+The recording for each week's session will be opened on Monday morning.
 Students may view the recording at a time convenient for them.
 Homework assignments will be due on the day and time specified by the instructor.
 There will be two optional live sessions for students to ask the instructor questions in real time.
 There will also be a final exam that will be completed the last week of the course.

 Kickstart Your TC Career

 Technical communication is an exciting and challenging career that offers unlimited opportunity for professional development.
 But to succeed, it's not enough to learn a desktop publishing or Help authoring tool—you need to master the analysis process.
 This is a thinking person's dream career!